Minimizing Noise for EMC/CE Compliance

 The following additional changes could be required for EMC compliance and are recommended during initial EMC system evaluation.

-[Aerotech PN ECZ02348, Fair-rite PN 0446167281] - Add a clamp-on ferrite to the Motor Supply and Control Supply wires, including the ground wire, close to the drive.
+2. Add a clamp-on ferrite to the Motor Supply and Control Supply wires (L/AC1 and N/AC2) close to the drive.
+Route the Green/Yellow ground wire outside/around the filter.

-[Aerotech PN ECZ02347, Fair-rite PN 0446164281] - Add a ferrite core to the UFM-ST AC input wires.
-Wrap the AC wires and ground wire around the core one time.
+3. Add a ferrite core to the UFM-ST AC input wires.
+Wrap the AC wires (L/AC1 and N/AC2) around the core one time.
+Route the Green/Yellow ground wire outside/around the filter.

 For typical system interconnections, refer to System Interconnection.